How to Program an RFID Tag | 3 Step Tutorial

 The data stored on the RFID chip comes pre-programmed (pre-encoded) directly from the manufacturer, but can easily be re-programmed.
 However, there are a few things to consider before re-programming an RFID tag, such as memory bank information, the memory format (the way the data is represented), and character limits.

-Step #1: What to Know Before Programming Your RFID Tags
+Step #1: What to Know Before Programming RFID Tags

-Before jumping directly into programming data on your RFID tags, first you need to know where to put the data, language/code options for the data, and how long the data can be.
+Before jumping directly into programming RFID tags, you need to know where to put the data, language/code options for the data, and how long the data can be.

 • Deciding Factors: 99% of the time, people choose to program/encode the EPC memory bank.
 The User memory bank is typically only used for an overflow of data.
 Also, the EPC memory bank is the bank that is read by the reader by default.